 TUAM HIGH CROSS

-The High Cross of Tuam was erected in 1152 possibly to commemorate the appointment of the first Archbishop of Tuam, Archbishop Áed Ua O’hOisín.
-It is reputed to have been the tallest of the High Crosses of Ireland.
+The cross was erected in 1152, possibly to commemorate the appointment of the first Archbishop of Tuam, Áed Ua O’hOisín, who was also a patron of the arts and learning.
+The cross is reputed to have been the tallest of the High Crosses of Ireland, reaching over 5 metres in height.
+It is carved from sandstone and features intricate scenes from the Old and New Testaments, as well as Celtic motifs and symbols.